nsg-ethz/p4-learning/documentation/simple-switch.md

 switch target has been implemented using the `bmv2` library, which is a framework that allows developers to implement their own software p4 targets.

-In the second version of the language (P4-16, the one we will be using through the lecture), several backwards-incompatible changes were made to the language and syntax.
+In the second version of the language (P4-16, the one we use in this repository), several backwards-incompatible changes were made to the language and syntax.
 In particular, a large number of language features were eliminated from the language and moved into libraries including counters, checksum units, meters, etc. And thus, the core of the P4-16 language has been made